 Vice President & Talent and Vendor Relations Manager

-JAY MEDURI is founder of Poor House Bistro.
+Jay is the founder of the Poor House Bistro.
 He received his degree from SJSU while working for various restaurants in the Bay Area, but blues music always held a special place in his heart.
 In 2005 he opened the Poor House Bistro, which serves New Orleans cuisine accompanied by live blues music almost every night of the week.
 Meduri has worked with Gehrke on the Festival since it’s early days at SJSU and holds multiple FBF fundraisers at the Bistro.
 He assists in talent bookings and caters food for the Festival, as well as manages and staffs all of the Festival’s beverage sponsor/vendor relationships.

-BRUCE LABADIE has over 40 years of experience in performing arts management and festival production.
+Bruce has over 40 years of experience in performing arts management and festival production.
 He directed all programs at the Mountain Winery in Saratoga for 18 years, was performing arts director at Montalvo Arts Center for 12 years, has helped book Music in the Park (26 years) and FBF (13 years), and is the founder and festival director of the San Jose Jazz Summer Fest (since 1990).
-His main duties with the FBF are helping with artist bookings, securing craft and food vendors, and lending assistance in logistics and vendor management.
+His main duties with the FBBF are helping with artist bookings, securing craft and food vendors, and lending assistance in logistics and vendor management.